kidongYun/jpaexl/README.md

   - implements isIdentifier() method (complete)
   - implements findCursor() method

+## 2022.03.02

+- create the factory class for building instance of any types like String, Long, LocalDate ... etc

 ## TODO

 - when schema is changed after it is already created, the schema in excel should be updated.